xiaoli-dong/worklog/2026/april.md

 - WGU readship
   - tuition discount: full time employee, membership
   - apply for scholarships
+  - accept enrollment by April 15 and finiance deadline April 22
 - rsv pipeline failed because the pipeline failed to get includeConfig 'https://raw.githubusercontent.com/nf-core/configs/master/nfcore_custom.config', the ahs is blocking it.
 I added the following optons to the sbatch script to run the nextflow pipeline offline:
   ```
     # ======================================